kluctl/template-controller/docs/spec/v1alpha1/listgithubpullrequests.md

 # ListGithubPullRequests

-The `ListGithubPullRequests` API defines allows to query the GitHub API for a list of pull requests (PRs).
+The `ListGithubPullRequests` API allows to query the GitHub API for a list of pull requests (PRs).
 These PRs can be filtered when needed.
 The resulting list of PRs is written into the status of the `ListGithubPullRequests` object.